kyriri/treinadev8-2shipping/README.md

 To help e-commerce employess (admins) on their task to choose a shipping company, they can run a **Quote**, which will retrieve prices and delivery times from all active companies for a given package.
 Each set of quotes is recorded and can be audited anytime.

 When a shipping company accepts a service order, a **Delivery** is created, which records the **Stage**s of delivery, that is, the route of a package through the many **Outpost**s of a shipping company.
 This information can be accessed with a link by an unlogged person, and is intended to allow the costumers of the e-commerce to track their buys.

+### Project decisions

+Some relevant project decisions were taken during the design of this app.
+They are presented [here](docs/project_decisions.md).

 ### Features